 Our advanced-degree programs in English Literature/Film and Writing Studies are designed to provide students with the training in research and teaching they need to obtain academic jobs.
-However, because of the limited number of tenure-track faculty positions at colleges and universities today, especially after the 2008 economic crash, our department has pursued career development in and beyond higher education.
+However, because of the very limited number of tenure-track faculty positions at colleges and universities today, especially after the 2008 economic crash, our department has pursued career development both in and beyond higher education.
 For more information about the declining number of tenure-track jobs since 2008, students should consult the Modern Language Association’s recent report on the topic.

 Academic Job Placement Services

 Graduate College Resources

 The University of Illinois has been at the forefront of helping humanities doctoral students gain the experience necessary for jobs beyond institutions of higher education, and the guidance to apply for them.
 The English Department has also established recurring colloquia for careers beyond the search for a tenure-track teaching position, bringing successful alumni back to describe their careers and how they pursued them.

 The Graduate College has general Career Services open to all students enrolled in our graduate programs.
 Our students have found the workshops tailored to those pursuing a PhDs in the Humanities especially helpful, particularly the seminar "What Can I Do with a PhD in the Humanities?" offered periodically by Derek Attig.
 Humanities Without Walls, run out of the Illinois Program for Research in the Humanities, has also become a conduit for students seeking to gain work experience and explore jobs beyond higher education.